alastairwyse/ApplicationMetrics.MetricLoggers.SqlServer/README.md

 #### Setup

-##### 1) Create the Database and Objects
+##### 1) Create/Update the Database and Objects
-Run the [CreateDatabase.sql](https://github.com/alastairwyse/ApplicationMetrics.MetricLoggers.SqlServer/blob/master/ApplicationMetrics.MetricLoggers.SqlServer/Resources/CreateDatabase.sql) script against a SQL Server instance to create the 'ApplicationMetrics' database and objects to store the metrics.
+For new installations, run the [CreateDatabase.sql](https://github.com/alastairwyse/ApplicationMetrics.MetricLoggers.SqlServer/blob/master/ApplicationMetrics.MetricLoggers.SqlServer/Resources/CreateDatabase.sql) script against a SQL Server instance to create the 'ApplicationMetrics' database and objects to store the metrics.
 The 'CREATE DATABASE' statement needs to be run separately, before the remainder of the script.
 The name of the database can be changed via a find/replace operation on the script (replacing all instances of 'ApplicationMetrics' with a desired database name).
 Alternatively, the objects can be created in an existing database.
 In any case, the 'InitialCatalog' component of the connection string passed to the SqlServerMetricLogger class should be set to the matching database name.

+For existing installations, the database schema can be upgraded to the latest version by running the [UpdateDatabase.sql]()(https://github.com/alastairwyse/ApplicationMetrics.MetricLoggers.SqlServer/blob/master/ApplicationMetrics.MetricLoggers.SqlServer/Resources/UpdateDatabase.sql) script against the existing 'ApplicationMetrics' database.

 ##### 2) Setup and Call the SqlServerMetricLogger Class